 - Armentieres is west-north-west of Lille, Ploegsteert is just north of Armentieres.

 - Lynch was invalided to Southwark Military Hospital.
-You can find broad detail of the evacuation of wounded men to England through the Official history.
+You can find broad detail of the evacuation of wounded men to England through the Australian Army Medical Services volumes of the Official history.

 - in August 1917, Lynch was awarded the Military Medal.
 From the Unit diaries, you can follow what the 12th FAB was doing at the time.